 The main purpose of the Institute is to promote international humanitarian law, human rights, refugee law and related issues.

 Thanks to its specific, well-tested experience, the Institute has earned an international reputation as a centre of excellence in the field of training, research, and the dissemination of all aspects of international humanitarian law.Considering the aims it pursues, the Institute works in close collaboration with the most important international organisations dedicated to the humanitarian cause, including the International Committee of the Red Cross (ICRC), the United Nations High Commissioner for Refugees (UNHCR), and the International Organization for Migration (IOM).
 It has operational relations with the EU, UNESCO, NATO, OIF (International Francophony Organisation), and the International Federation of Red Cross and Red Crescent Societies.
-It has consultative status with the United Nations (ECOSOC) and the Council of Europe.
+It has consultative status with the United Nations (ECOSOC) and participatory status with the Council of Europe.

 Members of the Institute are of different nationalities.
 In accordance with the Statutes, they are persons that have particularly distinguished themselves through competence or activities in fields of specific interest to the Organisation.
 Institutions significantly contributing to the work of the Institute may also be admitted as members.
 Qualified persons and academic institutions, as also nations and international intergovernmental organisations contributing to the activities of the Institute, may be admitted as Associate members but may not vote.
 The General Assembly establishes and guides the general policy of the Institute.